 How to get to IWM North

 Transport for Greater Manchester (TfGM) is constructing a new tram line through Trafford Park, which will include a new stop outside IWM North.
-Building this major new Metrolink line will involve temporary changes to traffic in the area.
+Building this major new Metrolink line will involve temporary changes to traffic and footpaths in the area.
 Please check the TfGM website when planning your journey.
 Contact TfGM on 0161 244 1555 during office hours or email MetrolinkTPL@tfgm.com for more information.

 IWM North is easily accessible by public transport from the City Centre or by car via the Manchester Outer Ring Road (M60).
 To make your visit greener, please consider using public transport.
 To plan your route, visit Traveline North-West.

-IWM North is easily accesible via the tram.
+IWM North is easily accessible via the tram.
 Metrolink offers fast, frequent and fully accessible transport to and from Manchester city centre.
 Take the Eccles line to MediaCityUK and walk across the footbridge to reach the museum.